Instruct-NeuralTalker: Editing Audio-Driven Talking Radiance Fields with Instructions: Conclusion

 \section{Conclusion}

-We present Instruct-NeuralTalker, the first novel interactive framework to edit talking radiance fields using instructions.
+We present Instruct-NeuralTalker, the first interactive framework to edit talking radiance fields with instructions.
 Instruct-NeuralTalker greatly expands the ability to edit 3D talking faces.
 It enables users to generate personalized talking faces with their instructions.
-In order to keep the audio-lip synchronization, we introduce a progressive dataset update strategy and lip-edge loss to constrain the lip shape.
+In order to keep the audio-lip synchronization, we introduce a progressive dataset update strategy to keep the lip shape.
 We also introduce a refinement network to overcome over-smoothed results and support controllable detail generation.
-In addition, our approach can achieve real-time rendering on consumer-grade hardware.
-Finally, multiple evaluation metrics and user studies demonstrate that our method achieves higher quality editing than the state-of-the-art.
+In addition, our approach achieves real-time rendering on consumer hardware.